Initial Steps

 While previously we would duplicate content in the /docs folder of the release and on the https://zen-cart.com/docs folder, these now redirect to the documentation website.

 There is a final piece of documentation which needs to be updated, and that is the Implementation Guide.
+This is delivered as part of the build, so it must be up to date before you do the build!

 Still have questions?
 Use the Search box in the upper right, or try the full list of FAQs.
 If you can't find it there, head over to the Zen Cart support forum and ask there in the appropriate subforum.
 In your post, please include your Zen Cart and PHP versions, and a link to your site.